 WHAT??
 I hear you say!
-Let me start by saying that I have a long history of double cleansing, prompted by my use of Dermalogica pre cleanse many years ago!
-Up until a few months ago double cleansing was a core part of my skincare routine and I saw no reason to veer away from it.
-However, over the summer I was on holiday in Spain for around 10 days and by chance, took only one cleanser with me (my rebalancing oil cleanser).
+Let me start by saying that I had a long history of double cleansing when I was much younger, prompted by my use of Dermalogica pre cleanse many years ago!
+Up until a few months ago (2017!) double cleansing was a core part of my skincare routine and I saw no reason to veer away from it.
+However, over in the summer of 2017 I was on holiday in Spain for around 10 days and by chance, took only one cleanser with me (my rebalancing oil cleanser).
 It was at that point that I started single cleansing every night.
-This would seem counterintuitive given it was really hot there and I was reapplying SPF more frequently than I do here.
+This would seem counterintuitive given it was really hot there and I was reapplying sunscreen more frequently than I do at home in the UK.
 But I was really surprised with the impact.
 My skin felt softer and more balanced than usual, and no new breakouts appeared.
-I continued to single cleanse when I got home and have been doing so ever since: it’s been nearly 4 months now.
-My skin shows no signs of adverse reactions to single cleansing.
-Admittedly, I am a little more diligent with that single cleanse: I massage the (emulsifying) cleansing oil around my face for at least a minute (usually longer) before rinsing off with water and a soft washcloth.
-My skin is prone to dehydration and I suspect that exposing it to less water through single cleansing is helping.
-I also think the amount of time you spend cleansing is key to ensuring your skin is properly clean, as is using the right cleanser for your skin.
+I continued to single cleanse when I got home and have been doing so ever since.
+I originally wrote this blog post nearly 6 years ago in 2017, and my skin still shows no signs of adverse reactions to single cleansing even now.
+Admittedly, I am very diligent with that single cleanse: I massage my (emulsifying) cleansing oil around my face for around a minute before rinsing off with water, sometimes (but not often) using a soft washcloth if I want a bit of gentle exfoliation.
+I also regularly switch between my cleansers depending on my mood and the state of my skin (rebalancing / comforting cleansing oil, golden nectar jelly balm, velveteen cloud cleanser and gentle cleansing gel) but I usually single cleanse regardless of which of these I'm using.
+My skin is prone to dehydration and I suspect that exposing it to less water through single cleansing has really helped.
+It's also important to note that formulation is key - with all my cleansers, I've been very intentional with the blend of ingredients I've chosen to strike a balance between breaking down make up, sunscreen and grime, whilst also offering hydrating and replenishing ingredients to help re-balance the skin to leave the skin feeling properly cleansed but not tight or dry.

 So how wedded to double cleansing are you?